treaudde/reqres-demo/README.md

 POST | api/user/create-user | calls the ReqRes.in `api/register` endpoint
 POST | api/user/list-users | calls the ReqRes.in `api/listusers` endpoint

+You can log in with any user registered on the site.
+And only registered users (users in the list) can be used for registration.
+I have been using the combination `lindsay.ferguson@reqres.in / cityslicka`

 ## Tests
 The API backend is nearly fully tested as it was developed with Test Driven Development and the tests can be run with the following command: